What is my my child learning this term?

 Lunchtime will also be a big focus for Reception, as the children will be in a new hall and playground at this time.
 In all classes we will be talking about what happens at lunchtime, what food is on offer and we’ll be helping the children understand the need to for a variety of food in order to keep a healthy body.

 Communication and Language

 Speaking and listening skills are key to a child’s progress at school.
-This term all the children will continue to be given daily opportunities to listen to one another and share information about themselves and their experiences at home and at school.
-They will also be given opportunities to listen and join in with a variety of stories, songs and rhymes.
+This term all the children will be given daily opportunities to listen to one another and share information about themselves and their experiences at home and at school.
+We will start by looking at all the wonderful family posters that the children have bought back into school, and sharing these in small groups.
+The children will also be given opportunities to listen and join in with a variety of stories, songs and rhymes.